kristin-henry-sf/dataPython/README.md

 Cleaned/processed files are saved in 'cleaned' folder.

 **dummyData1.csv**
-* has extra cells at top of file, that are not headers or data. need to be removed
+* has extra cells at top of file, that are not headers and not data. need to be removed
 * has extra numbers in cells below two collumns. need to be removed

 ## Candidates for test files